AckerlyXu/heima/articles/documentdb/documentdb-request-units.md

 | Select by food group and order by weight |~70 RU |100 |
 | Select top 10 foods in a food group |~10 RU |10 |

+>[!NOTE]
->[AZURE.NOTE]RU charges vary based on the number of documents returned.
+>RU charges vary based on the number of documents returned.

 With this information, we can estimate the RU requirements for this application given the number of operations and queries we expect per second: